REPO4EU/network_medicine_drug_repurposing_tutorial/README.md

 >
 > **macOS**
 >
-> With macOS, we had better experiences using the free version of [orbstack](https://orbstack.dev/download) instead of Docker Desktop for deploying the containers.
+> With macOS and Apple silicon, we had better experiences using the free version of [orbstack](https://orbstack.dev/download) instead of Docker Desktop for deploying the containers.
 >
 >  **Windows**
 >